 - Making it clear to the patient with both words and actions that they can withdraw their consent at any time.
-Patients with a history of sexual abuse may need to be encouraged to advocate for themselves and may need to be “given permission” to say no.
+Patients with a history of sexual abuse may need to be encouraged to advocate for themselves.

-Consent considerations, including the requirements to obtain informed consent before commencing an assessment or treatment and to ensure ongoing consent to assessment and treatment are articulated in the Consent Standard of Practice and are well-established principles within physiotherapy practice.3
+Consent considerations, including the requirements to obtain informed consent before commencing an assessment or treatment and to ensure ongoing consent to assessment and treatment are articulated in the Standards of Practice and are well-established principles within physiotherapy practice.3

-Foundational to the consent process is the requirement that the physiotherapist clearly and effectively communicate the nature of the assessment, the assessment findings, and the treatment recommendations and what they will entail for the patient.
-The physiotherapist needs to tailor the content, format, and manner with which patient education is provided to ensure that the patient understands what to expect and what the physiotherapist is planning to do.
+Foundational to the consent process is the requirement that the physiotherapist clearly and effectively communicate the nature of the assessment techniques proposed, the assessment findings, and the treatment recommendations and what they will entail for the patient.
+The physiotherapist needs to tailor the content, format, and manner of patient education to ensure that the patient understands what to expect and what the physiotherapist is planning to do.